 and during each pregnancy, and with an active, emotional, nervous

-life, social excitement, theaters, too much coffee, and,
+life, social excitement, theaters, too m

 unfortunately today among women, too much alcohol, it readily gives